carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 In this case, the types of the two associated constants must be compatible.
+Either they most both be associated types or have the same type.

 ```
 interface C { let A:!
 Type; }